himblick/himblick/README.md

 # Himblick

-Maintain SD images for Smart Signage on Raspberry Pi
+Maintain SD images for Smart Signage on Raspberry Pi.

+See this [series of posts](https://www.enricozini.org/blog/2019/himblick/) for design and implentation notes.

 ## Depdendencies